 Sales reps should ask generalized, thought-provoking questions to help start a conversation.
 For example, a rep might ask their prospect something like, “Did you know that (industry- or product-relevant statistic)?” or “Have you ever thought about trying to (automate the process to boost sales)?” to get the conversation flowing.

-Keep in mind that while situation questions should be somehow related to your product, the product should never be directly mentioned at this stage.
+Keep in mind that while situation questions should be somehow related to your product, the product should never be directly mentioned at this stage (this is where being familiar with consultative selling comes in handy).

-Using a Sales CRM like Pipedrive as an example, here are some examples of situational questions:
+Using a Sales CRM like Pipedrive as an example, here are some examples of situational SPIN selling questions:

 Step 2: Investigate your prospect’s problems